benjamin-levine/cs386-a2.2/team.md

 **Zachary Garza**
-I'm a student with an afro that likes to play guitar hero and hang out with friends.
+I'm a student with an afro that likes:
+- acoustic Guitar
+- playing Guitar Hero
+- and hanging out with friends!